Section I: Basics

 19. Where is Ravenloft?

 20. In Manual of the Planes terms, Ravenloft is a demiplane on the Deep Ethereal (as presented as an option on pg.
 55 of MotP).
 The Deep Ethereal is a transitive plane connecting the Ethereal Planes of the multiverse.
 Essentially it is tucked away in a dark and unremarkable corner of the universe where no one can see it.
-What the Manual of the Planes calls the Ethereal Plane Ravenloft names the Near Ethereal, to differentiate it from the Deep Ethereal.
+What the Manual of the Planes calls the Ethereal Plane, Ravenloft names the Near Ethereal, to differentiate it from the Deep Ethereal.
 The Near Ethereal is the part of the Ethereal Plane that is coexistent with other planes.
-In second edition, Domains of Dread offered that the Ravenloft pocket-plane is "a self contained pocket dimension that hangs suspended in the ethereal plane".
+In Second Edition, Domains of Dread offered that the Ravenloft pocket-plane is "a self contained pocket dimension that hangs suspended in the ethereal plane".

 21. What are the Mists?

-22. At the edge of any land not directly bordered by another land the Mists rise up.
-A pale whiteness so thick it is almost impossible to see through.
-The misty borders of domains are nebulous boundaries stretching back and forth, sometimes moving inward by miles and other times pulling back revealing previously obscured features.
 Legends speak of people who have walked into Mists only to find themselves moved elsewhere, emerging dozens miles from where they entered or even in a different time.
 Rarer still are the rumours of people being moved out of the Dread Realms, but this is so rare it is almost unheard of.

 The Mists of Ravenloft, like the Dark Powers, are a Dungeon Master tool and complete subject to their whims.
 They can be as mysterious or real as the story dictates.
 In some distant and faraway lands the Mists take on other appearances appearing as thick blizzards, blistering sandstorms or flickering waves of heat.